 - Previous repairs – Has the cambelt or battery been replaced?

 - Oil leaks – Put your hand under the engine to see if the oil leaks out.
 Also check if the Tarmac (grass won’t work) under the car bonnet is wet or shows signs of a leak from the car.
 Bear in mind that if the car has only just been driven or parked, the drips may not yet have formed.

 - Exhaust – When you turn on the engine, if black smoke comes out the exhaust which then turns clear, the car is ok.
 This is what you want.
 If the smoke stays black, or turns and stays white, there may be a problem with the exhaust or engine.

 - Engine – I’ve got no clue when it comes to looking at the engine, but listen to it – does it sound healthy when the car is being driven?

-Buying our own vehicle was the most logical choice for James and I.
+Buying our own vehicle was the most logical choice for us.

 We worked out how much money we had available to spend on a vehicle so knew what sort of vehicle we would be able to afford.
 We decided that we would rather buy a vehicle big enough to sleep in, than buy a small car and have to camp in a tent every night.
 I like camping in tents but it can get pretty cold in NZ, especially at night!

 I hope that this post can be useful for other backpackers whoa re thinking about buying a campervan in New Zealand, though I will admit that I am by no means an expert when it comes to this sort of thing!
 I actually relied on Facetiming my Dad with questions and queries when we were looking at different cars to buy – so thanks for your help, Dad!

 And just one last note to anyone buying a campervan in New Zealand: Although I hope the tips above can help with buying a reliable vehicle, there is always an element of risk involved when you buy any car.
 My best advice is to trust your gut.